 A set of facts may be enough to prove a civil case but may not be enough to prove a criminal case because of the different burdens of proof.
 If you have questions about the burden of proof in your case, then it is important that you speak to an experienced personal injury attorney.
-Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced lawyer at William G. Kolodner P.A.
+Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced lawyer at William G. Kolodner Personal Injury Lawyers.

 What is a Burden of Proof?

 The burden of proof is how much evidence you must proffer in your case to legally establish your claim.
 Nobody is required to prove their case 100% to win.
 The amount of proof a plaintiff is required to offer varies depending on the case at hand.

 The Different Burdens of Proof

 When a case is filed against someone, the burden of proof can vary depending on the type of claim that is being made.
 There are three main burdens of proof that you need to know: preponderance of evidence, clear and convincing evidence, and proof beyond a reasonable doubt.

 If you file a civil lawsuit or claim against someone (such as a personal injury case), then your burden of proof is most likely a “preponderance of the evidence.”
 This burden of proof requires you to prove that it is more likely than not that your version of events is true.
 Attorneys sometimes explain this as proving your case by 51%.
 If you do this, you have met the preponderance of evidence standard and should win your case.

 Clear and Convincing Evidence